Skip to main content

 • Save all correspondence, including denial notices as you may need them to support applications for other assistance in the future.

 • If you believe that your insurance company is not giving you a fair settlement offer you can dispute it directly with the company, file a complaint with the NC Department of Insurance, or contact an attorney for support.
+You also have the right to hire a Public Adjuster.
 Pisgah Legal Services may be able to help: email online@pisgahlegal.org or call them at 828-253-0406.
 OnTrack counselors can also help you navigate and understand this process.

 Apply for a disaster loan via the SBA (Small Business Administration (SBA): These loans are available to businesses, homeowners and renters to cover costs not covered by FEMA.
 Apply online or visit them in person at any FEMA site (see above) or at the Asheville Chamber of Commerce (36 Montford Ave, Asheville) or the Appalachian Enterprise Center in Boone (130 Poplar Grove Connector, Boone).